Chick-fil-A: Retail sale of sauces

 In the spring of 2020, Chick-fil-A test-trialed the sale of two of their dipping sauces at some supermarkets in Florida, with all profits earmarked for a scholarship fund for the company's store-level employees.
 The trial was considered successful, and distribution was expanded nationwide by 2021.
 Two more sauces were added in 2023.

 In October 2022, the company trialed expansion of the program to include its salad dressings in the Cincinnati metropolitan area and in parts of Tennessee, and expanded nationwide in spring 2023.

-In January 2025, Chick-fil-A announced plans to centralize its lemonade production by moving it from its restaurant locations to a single, automated facility in California.
+In January 2025, Chick-fil-A announced plans to centralize its lemonade production by moving it from its restaurant locations to a single, automated facility in Santa Clarita, California.
 This new plant is capable of processing between 30 and 35 truckloads of lemons daily, with each truckload containing 50,000 pounds of lemons.

 Financial performance

 In 2024, Chick-fil-A reported systemwide sales of $22 billion, ranking it among the top three U.S. restaurant chains by sales, alongside McDonald's ($53.5 billion) and Starbucks ($30.4 billion).
 The chain achieved this with 3,109 locations, compared to McDonald's 13,559 U.S. locations.
 Chick-fil-A's average unit volume was $7.5 million per location, the highest among major U.S. fast-food chains.